Mapping the Electromagnetic Fields of Heavy-Ion Collisions with the Breit-Wheeler Process: Future Opportunities

-For this reason, a differential measurement of the LbyL cross section sensitive to the field topology (photon polarization) could provide additional power for differentiation between the standard model process and the possible axion mediated LbyL process.
-For instance, an observable similar to that used for the $\cos4\phi$ measurement performed for the Breit-Wheeler process~\cite{liImpactParameterDependence2020,liProbingLinearPolarization2019} could be employed, where in this case, $\phi_{\gamma\gamma}$ is the azimuthal angle between ($\gamma_1 + \gamma_2$) and $(\gamma_1 - \gamma_2)/2$.
+where $1/\Lambda$ is the coupling strength of the interaction ($\Lambda$ has units of energy) and $a$ is the field for a massive scalar ALP.
+The physical link to the EM fields through the $\bm{E}\cdot\bm{B}$ term should specifically be noted.
+For this reason, a differential measurement of the LbyL cross section sensitive to the field configuration (photon polarization) could provide additional power for differentiation between the standard model process and the possible ALP mediated LbyL process.
+For instance, an observable similar to that used for the $\cos4\phi$ measurement performed for the Breit-Wheeler process~\cite{liImpactParameterDependence2020,liProbingLinearPolarization2019,starcollaborationMeasurementMomentumAngular2021} could be employed.
+In this case, $\phi = \phi_{\gamma\gamma}$ is instead the azimuthal angle between ($p_\perp^{\gamma_1} + p_\perp^{\gamma_2}$) and $(p^{\gamma_1}_\perp - p^{\gamma_2}_\perp)/2$, where $p_\perp^{\gamma_1,2}$ are the transverse momenta of the two outgoing photons.
 Though such a measurement may be challenging considering realistic experimental uncertainties on the measured $\gamma$ kinematics.
-As an example of this, we note that the SuperChic 3 model displays a $\cos2\phi$ modulation in this quantity due to the photon polarization dependence~\cite{harland-langExclusiveLHCPhysics2019a}, though, as mentioned previously that treatment is not entirely self-consistent.
+As an example of this, we note that the SuperChic3 model displays a $\cos2\phi$ modulation in this quantity due to the photon polarization dependence~\cite{SuperChic3}.
 Considering the discussion above concerning the expected correlation of $l^+l^-$ pairs with the global reaction plane produced in events with hadronic overlap, one can similarly expect that the outgoing photons produced in LbyL scattering may be correlated with the global event plane as well.
 Therefore, if LbyL can be measured in events with hadronic overlap (thus allowing reaction plane measurement), then the angular correlation effects resulting from the photon polarization may be alternatively accessed in that way.
+We note that both the Breit-Wheeler process and the LbyL scattering measured in the current experiments are at midrapidity while the optical theorem connecting the two processes applies to the Breit-Wheeler process at midrapidity and the LbyL scattering at forward angles.